Zack1808/weather-app/README.md

 ### `npm start`

-After execution, the localhost server will startup and a browser window will open, previewing the stopwatch app.
+After execution, the localhost server will startup and a browser window will open, previewing the weather app.